National Police of Paraguay: Police stations

-PNP police stations are police bodies, subordinated to the Departmental Police Headquarters, which are within the limits of an particular zone and executes the activities of the National Police in their particular cities.
+PNP police stations are police bodies, subordinated to the Departmental Police Headquarters, which are within the limits of a particular zone and executes the activities of the National Police in their particular cities.

 Aviation Unit

 The unit's current inventory includes the following:

 All helicopters of the PNP Aviation Unit are based at the Helipuerto Polica Nacional in Asuncion.
 The Silvio Pettirossi International Airport was initially used by PNP Aviation Unit, but later moved to Helipuerto Polica Nacional, which opened in August 2010.